UniversalDependencies/docs/_u-dep/ccomp.md

 ccomp(is, tried)
 ~~~

-(In these cases, the copula is treated as a head.)
+(In these cases, the copula is treated as a head.
+This is a somewhat inconsistent and ugly feature of the current UD.
+An alternative solution was adopted for this case in the Turku TDT.
+It may be worth considering adopting it in a revision of UD.)

+_Note:_ In earlier versions of SD/USD, complement
+clauses with nouns like *fact* or *report* were also analyzed as `ccomp`.
+However, we now analyze them as [acl]().
+Hence, `ccomp` does not appear in nominals.
+This makes sense, since nominals normally do not take core arguments.